 Group Decision Support System (GDSS)

-The tools and techniques provided by group decision support system improve the quality and effectiveness of the group meetings.
-Groupware and web-based tools for electronic meetings and videoconferencing also support some of the group decision making process, but their main function is to make communication possible between the decision makers.
+The tools and techniques provided by the group decision support system improve the quality and effectiveness of the group meetings.
+Groupware and web-based tools for electronic meetings and videoconferencing also support some of the group decision making processes, but their main function is to make communication possible between the decision-makers.

 In a group decision support system (GDSS) electronic meeting, each participant is provided with a computer.
 The computers are connected to each other, to the facilitator’s computer and to the file server.
 A projection screen is available at the front of the room.
 The facilitator and the participants can both project digital text and images onto this screen.

 A group decision support system (GDSS) meeting comprises different phases, such as idea generation, discussion, voting, vote counting and so on.
 The facilitator manages and controls the execution of these phases.
 The use of various software tools in the meeting is also controlled by the facilitator.

 Components of Group Decision Support System (GDSS)